ervandew/keyring/README.rst

   ./bin/keyring set myuser@gmail.com@somesite.com

-When deciding what domain to suffix the key with, please be aware that the userscript with start with the full domain name and then strip off subdomains until it finds a username or reaches the base domain, which it assumes is a domain name with one '.' in it (eg: site.com, site.org, etc):
+When deciding what domain to suffix the key with, please be aware that the userscript will start with the full domain name and then strip off subdomains until it finds a username or reaches the base domain, which it assumes is a domain name with one '.' in it (eg: site.com, site.org, etc):